 After 2020, the competition for the All-Star Game could get interesting.
 Both the Chicago Cubs and Atlanta Braves seem likely to bring a game to their respective ballparks—Wrigley Field and SunTrust Park—in the near future, and either would make a fine host.
 SunTrust Park is currently the newest ballpark in baseball, having opened last year, while the iconic Wrigley Field is in the midst of a major renovation project.
 It is also due in some respects, as it has not been the site of an All-Star Game since 1990.

 Of course, other ballparks could factor into that mix as well.
-With Tuesday’s All-Star Game in the books, SunTrust Park, Yankee Stadium, Citizens Bank (Philadelphia Phillies), and Tropicana Field (Tampa Bay Rays) are the only active MLB facilities that have yet to host a Midsummer Classic.
+With Tuesday’s All-Star Game in the books, SunTrust Park, Yankee Stadium, Citizens Bank Park (Philadelphia Phillies), and Tropicana Field (Tampa Bay Rays) are the only active MLB facilities that have yet to host a Midsummer Classic.
 The Rays are pursuing a new ballpark, making Tropicana Field an unlikely host, but both Yankee Stadium and Citizens Bank Park could make compelling cases, especially Philly in 2026 for the American Revolution Sestercentennial Celebration.

 The Texas Rangers, meanwhile, are planning to open the new Globe Life Field in 2020.
 It may take a few years for the Rangers to bring the All-Star Game to Arlington but look for the upcoming retractable-roof ballpark to enter the conversation for a game in the not-too-distant future after it opens.